If an employer has employees, workers' compensation coverage is required. Employees are defined as people:

 Remember, if you choose not to cover yourself and you are injured at work, BWC will not provide coverage.
 And other insurance may not cover your work-related disability or medical bills.

 If you do elect to cover yourself, this coverage is in addition to or is supplemental to your current policy.
-Employers can apply for elective coverage within the initial application, Application for Ohio Workers’ Compensation Coverage (U-3) or at a later date with the Application for Elective Coverage (U-3S).
+Employers can apply for elective coverage within the initial application, Application for Ohio Workers’ Compensation Coverage (U-3) or at a later date with the Application for or Request to Cancel Elective Coverage (U-3S).
 You must complete an additional application for elective coverage to cover owners or ministers you wish to add at a later date.
 Elective coverage is effective the date we receive the U-3S and the required premium installment payment.

 We will lapse your elective coverage if you fail to pay your premium (installment) payments by the due date on the invoice.
 See the Paying premiums page for additional information.
 Once you pay the outstanding installment payments your elective coverage and policy will reinstate.

 Employers are responsible for the payment of premiums up to the date they ask to cancel their elective coverage.
 You must notify us in writing to cancel your elective coverage.
+You can do so by completing the online U-3S, printing the U-3S and submitting it to BWC, or by sending a letter requesting cancellation.

 Sole proprietor or partnership coverage